 RICHARD KRAFT is an artist whose multidisciplinary works often use public spaces (library aisles, sides of buses, city streets, cow pastures, abandoned airforce bases) as well as converse with the literary (many of his works use language, book pages, and appropriated narratives as material).
 He is co-editing, with Joe Biel, the first complete volume of John Cage’s Diary: How to Improve the World (You Will Only Make Matter Worse), to be released by Siglio in fall, 2015.
 Previous publications include In the Air, a collaborative chapbook with Peter Gizzi, published by Manor House 2013, as well as work featured in Stonecutter, Short Fiction and BOMB Magazine, among other literary journals.
 His work has been shown nationally, including most recently a ten-channel video installation at the Laguna Art Museum.
 The City of West Hollywood has commissioned the largest iteration of his Walkers series to date: “100 Walkers, West Hollywood” will take place in April 2015.
 Kraft was born and raised in London, England and now lives in Los Angeles.

-DANIELLE DUTTON is the author of SPRAWL (Siglio), Attempts at a Life (Tarpaulin Sky) and editor of Dorothy, a publishing project.
+DANIELLE DUTTON is the author of SPRAWL (Siglio), Margaret the First (Catapult) Attempts at a Life (Tarpaulin Sky) and editor of Dorothy, a publishing project.
 Her work has appeared in Bomb, Harper’s, Fence, The Brooklyn Rail, Noon, jubilat, among other journals and magazines.
 She holds degrees from the School of the Art Institute of Chicago, University of California-Santa Cruz, and the University of Denver where she was Associate Editor of the Denver Quarterly.
 She is currently a professor in the English Department at Washington University in St. Louis, Missouri where she lives with her husband and son.